- This commment is unpublished.· 04/09/2023@David Hello again,

 With changes in immigration procedures and progressive digitalization over the past years, today entering Peru is usually a simple and mostly organized process, however depending on the number of flights arriving sometimes a bit time-consuming.

-Once you left the plane, you are first welcomed by the Peruvian Ministry of Health where you have to present your negative PCR test result (if applicable vaccine certificate) and the Health Declaration.
-Then you automatically end up at the immigration control.
-As the automatic passport machines which pre-registered passengers were supposed to be able to use for quick and contactless entry are out of order at the moment, everyone has to proceed to an immigration counter and clear immigration conventionally.
+Once you left the plane, you automatically end up at the immigration control.
+For now, the automatic passport machines for a quick and contactless entry are in a trial period and reserved for Peruvians only.
+So foreigners, tourists and foreign residents of Peru, have to proceed to an immigration counter and clear immigration conventionally.

-Be aware that your passport isn’t stamped and the number of days you are allowed isn’t written on the stamp anymore.
-Your entry (and when you leave your departure) is automatically registered and the so-called TAM virtual created - a few years back this Tarjeta Andina de Migración was a physical white card that you had to fill in, was stamped at the point of entry and had to be given back when leaving the country; today it’s just an entry in the Migraciones database automatically registering your date of entry and departure.
+Today, your entry (and when you leave your departure) is only automatically registered and the so-called TAM virtual created.
+A few years back this Tarjeta Andina de Migración was a physical white card that you had to fill in, was stamped at the point of entry and had to be given back when leaving the country.
+Today it’s just an entry in the Migraciones database registering your personal data, the date of entry (and later departure), the point of entry (and later departure) and if you entered as a tourist or business traveler the number of days you are allowed to stay in Peru.

-Once you cleared immigration, your next stop is picking up your luggage.
-If you have something to declare, proceed to the custom counters where you have to fill in the customs declaration form and, if applicable, the currency declaration form.
 Customs urges travelers informing themselves about the regulations and comply with Peruvian laws; and we agree, if caught with dutiable goods or currency without having declared them, fines are hefty.
-You can find detailed information about Peruvian customs regulations and the customs declaration form (on the back of it you find the most common and important rules) in our article "What you can & can't bring into Peru".
+You can find detailed information about Peruvian customs regulations in our article "What you can & can't bring into Peru".

 Welcome to Peru!